mpaldridge/mpaldridge.github.io/docs/_drafts/canon.md

 * [50 books](#50-books)
 * [25 TV shows](#25-tv-shows)

-List are chronological, except when they're not.
+Lists are chronological, except when they're not.
 A ☆ marks the best of the best.

 ## 100 films